raphlinus/raphlinus.github.io/_posts/2020-09-25-principled-reactive-ui.md

 A purely academic inquiry into these themes might be somewhat interesting, but I feel like I only really understand things when I code them up and play with them.
 To that end, I've coded up a prototype, using Druid as essentially the render object (widget) engine.
 It's very crude when it comes to actual UI functionality, but does explore most of the main reactive themes, including prototypes of scripting through Python, async integration, and a sketch of how to handle large collections (list views) efficiently.

 A detailed description of the theory of how Crochet works is beyond the scope of this post; hopefully that will follow when the time is right.
 But I do think it is useful that this post at least sets out the motivations and concerns.
 Essentially, it is a statement of what problems I'm trying to solve.
+The curious will find more information in the README in the repo, and the very curious will find their thirst slaked by reading the code.

+Of the systems I've studied, Crochet is most similar to Jetpack Compose, with the following exceptions:

+* Getting actions from widgets is more like imgui, and does not use an observable.
+* Crochet doesn't use a compiler.
+The need for it is reduced by two factors:
+   * No need to transform data access into observables.
+   * Location tracking is through #[track_caller], as in Moxie.
+* The low level tree mutation API is beefed up, for use by list views, etc.
+* Crochet doesn't do "recompose", but always starts from the root.
+* There is a hook for integrating with Rust's async.

+I think getting rid of recompose is a good simplification, especially within the context of Rust.
+I don't expect performance issues, because I expect components will be more aggressive in explicit skipping of subtrees, with help from the low-level API and greater use of immutable data structures.
+Of course, we don't know for sure how this will work out until we get more experience with it.

 I encourage people to experiment with the [Crochet] code.
 In addition, I'm experimenting with a policy of [optimistic merging], as I want people to be able to try things with low friction.